Tackling Traditions: What is a Wampus Cat?

-"A blue and black cat with white tip on the end of it's tail with six legs.
-Two legs are for fighting with all it's might and four of those legs are for running for the speed of light."
+"A blue and black cat with a white tip on the end of its tail with six legs.
+Two legs are for fighting with all its might and four of those legs are for running for the speed of light."

 While this mythical creature does not actually roam the streets of Conway, the myth of the Wampus Cat has become very real for each member of Conway high school.
 "It's not just an athlete, it's members of the band, it's people in the career center, it's people in the choir.
 It's anybody that walks the halls of this high school.
 They're Wampus Cats.